omrisk/spark-local-env/README.md

 * Start your local spark cluster by running: `docker-compose up`
   * This will build local spark docker images for spark master and worker
   * It will start a simple standalone spark cluster with a single worker
-  * A localstack s3 service will  also be launched, you can read more about this super useful project [here](https://github.com/localstack/localstack)
+  * A minio s3 service will also be launched, you can read more about this super useful project [here](https://github.com/localstack/localstack)
 * This may take a few minutes the first time you run
 * If you're feeling adventurous, you can start multiple workers by running: